python-jsonschema/hypothesis-jsonschema/README.md

 ### Changelog:

+#### 0.9.11 - 2019-11-30
+- Fixed a bug where objects which could have either zero or one properties would always be generated with zero.

 #### 0.9.10 - 2019-11-27
 - Updated project metadata and development tooling
 - Supported and tested on Python 3.8